fivetran/dbt_apple_store_source/models/docs.md

 {% docs _fivetran_synced %} Timestamp of when Fivetran synced a record. {% enddocs %}

-{% docs account_id %} Sales Account ID associated with the app name or app ID. {% enddocs%}

-{% docs account_name %} Sales Account Name associated with the Sales Account ID, app name or app ID. {% enddocs %}

-{% docs active_devices %} The count of active_device is the count of devices that ran the app at least one time and for at least two seconds on a given day (User Opt-In only); this metric is presumed to be de-duplicated daily as received from the source data, therefore, aggregating over a span of days is better done in the UI.
-A value of 0 indicates there were 0 active devices or no value from the source report that day. {% enddocs %}

-{% docs active_devices_last_30_days %} The count of active_devices_last_30_days is the count of devices that ran the app at least one time and for at least two seconds on the date_day of the report minus 30 days (User Opt-In only); this metric is presumed to be de-duplicated daily as received from the source data, therefore, aggregating over a span of days is better done in the UI.
-A value of 0 indicates there were 0 active devices last 30 days or no value from the source report that day.{% enddocs %}
+{% docs active_devices %} This represents the number of devices with at least one session during a selected period.
+In the UI, to calculate this, you can query the session data for your app over the desired timeframe and count the unique devices that initiated at least one session.
+However, in the models here, this is deduplicated across the given grain. {% enddocs %}

+{% docs active_devices_last_30_days %} This metric indicates the number of devices with at least one session during the previous 30 days.
+To obtain this, you would analyze the session data for the past 30 days and count the unique devices that had at least one session in that period.
+In the models, this is deduplicated across the given grain. {% enddocs %}

 {% docs active_free_trial_introductory_offer_subscriptions %} Total number of introductory offer subscriptions currently in a free trial. {% enddocs %}